Relief From Heat. Sun & Clouds. Spot Shower/Storm…

 Wednesday:

-Hazy, hot and humid.
-Scattered afternoon storms.
-Highs in the upper 80s to around 90º.
+Hazy, very warm and humid with spotty afternoon storms.
+Highs in the upper 80s.

 Thursday: